C/C++

 /**

-* recommend that you _NEVER_ put an access key in your client code and generate room tokens on a
+* strongly recommended that you _NEVER_ embed an access key within your client code, and instead

 */